Eugene Fodor, violinist, plays Tchaikovski - A Review

 And the author?
 She's still coming down to earth.

-POST-SCRIPT 2019: While doing some research to update this item on the QQandN website I came across this video.
+POST-SCRIPT 2020: While doing some research to update this item on the QQandN website I came across this video.
 I have now come to realize that in 1999 I did not fully appreciate this man and his talent, and his struggles.
 The Johnny Carson video is of not only a brilliant performance by Eugene Fodor but also a revealing of his addiction to cocaine and his then rehabilitation in 1990.
-My heart aches in knowing that while Eugene again succumbed to addiction he gave so much of himself in every performances.
+My heart aches in knowing that while Eugene again succumbed to addiction he gave so much of himself in every performance.

 For more information about this orchestra visit the Vancouver Island Symphony website.